samplchallenges/SAMPL-containers/tutorials/README.md

 * For more detailed information about container requirements, please see [ContainerRequirements.md](https://github.com/samplchallenges/SAMPL-containers/blob/tutorial/tutorials/ContainerRequirements.md)
 * For an example template of a container directory, please see [SAMPL-containers/tutorial/template/](https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials/template)
 * For more information on how to build your own conda environment inside a container, please see [CondaEnvInstructions.pdf](https://github.com/samplchallenges/SAMPL-containers/blob/tutorial/tutorials/CondaEnvInstructions.pdf)

-# Brief Docker Usage Tips
-* To build an image, ensure you are in the directory with your Dockerfile and container code, then run `docker build -t <name>:<tag/version> .`
-  * Examples: `docker build -t adv:0.1 .` or `docker build -t adv:latest .`
-* Use the command `docker images` to list out your built images
-* To delete Docker images, use `docker images` to list your current images and their IMAGE IDs, then run the command `docker image rm <IMAGE IDs>`

 # Other Important Information